Accommodation strategies

 • Allow for short breaks to restore energy and focus.

-• Allow for the exchange of tasks with other employees that maintains balance of work while capitalizing on the physical abilities of each employee.
+• Allow employees to exchange tasks with others to maintain balance of work while considering the physical abilities of each employee.

 Work endurance

-• Provide supports to help improve the employee’s endurance (e.g., making water and healthy snacks available at all times; if safe, allowing headphones for music, etc.).
+• Provide supports to help improve the employee’s endurance.
+Some examples can include making water and healthy snacks available at all times and, if safe, allowing headphones for music.

-• Allow for the exchange of tasks with other employees to maintain the balance of work while capitalizing on the strengths of each employee.
+• Allow employees to exchange tasks with others to maintain balance of work while considering the strengths of each employee.

 • Allow the employee to do intense tasks when energy is high and easier tasks when energy is low.

-• Ensure reasonable breaks during and between shifts.
+• Ensure the employees takes reasonable breaks during and between shifts.

-• If possible, remove the employee from the after-hours/on-call list.
+• If possible, remove the employee from the after-hours or on-call list.

 • When possible, allow for more frequent, shorter breaks to restore energy and focus.